-I picked frente.
-It’s very practical, and an Australian band loved the word so much they used it as their name with an exclamation mark after it, so its cultural significance has expanded.
+Frente is very practical word, one which an Australian band loved so much that they added an exclamation mark and used it as their name.
 Frente has many uses – its dictionary entry is quite lengthy – but basically it means the front, frontal part, face, advanced guard etc, and is useful when seeking directions.
 Porta da frente is the front door, banco da frente is a front seat, de trás para frente is backwards and forwards, and para frente means go ahead.
-In English, when someone is looking for something that is very visible, we say it’s right under your nose, in Portuguese they use ‘in front’ rather than ‘under’ – em frente ao seu nariz.
+In English, when someone is looking for something that is very visible, we say it’s right under your nose, in Portuguese they use ‘in front of your nose’ rather than ‘under’ – em frente ao seu nariz.
 I like this expression too – Saia da minha frente!
 Get out of my sight!

 Frente! had one top 10 hit in Australia in 1992, Accidentally Kelly Street, but probably got the most airplay for their acoustic cover of New Order’s Bizarre Love Triangle.